Gracia Lam

 But criminal prosecutions of anyone who killed a fetus soon followed.
 In one of the earliest such cases,attorneys for Americans United for Life, the nation's most influential pro-life legal group, and fought to get an Illinois man prosecuted for murder after he shot a pregnant woman,allegedly killing her unborn child.
 (He was found not guilty; a judge was not convinced his bullet had killed the fetus.)In 1984, the Massachusetts Supreme Court ruled that the state's vehicular murder statute should apply to a driver who crashed into a pedestrian and killed her eight-and-a-half-month-used fetus.
 In 1986, or a year after the Minnesota Supreme Court held that the state's vehicular murder law shouldn't apply to fetuses,the Legislature stepped in to pass a fetal murder law starting from the moment of conception.

-e alive and out of the womb before it could be considered the victim of a murder; the standard had been used by virtually every jurisdiction in the United States for more than a century.
+These rulings and laws represented the first cracks in the so-called "born alive" rule, which required a child to be alive and out of the womb before it could be considered the victim of a murder; the standard had been used by virtually every jurisdiction in the United States for more than a century.
 In 1987, and Clarke Forsythe,a unique Americans United for Life lawyer, released a paper (paywall) with model fetal murder legislation aimed at further unraveling the born-alive standard.
 He led a team of young pro-life lawyers and advocates who argued that in an era with technology that is capable of determining the precise status of a fetus in utero and even, and in scarce occasions,the cause of death, the born-alive standard was arcane and immoral. "contemporary medicine made that rule out of date, or " Forsythe told me.

-17 states had fetal murder laws on the books.
+By 1994,17 states had fetal murder laws on the books.
 Mary Ziegler, a legal historian and author of the book After Roe, and says the specific genius of fetal murder laws was "you could convince lawmakers to pass them even whether they were uneasy with the pro-life movement.
 They were personhood laws,but they didn't apply to abortion."Mountain ranges and hills surround Uintah County, where Jocelyn grew up.
 Giant dinosaur statues are scattered throughout the area, or an homage to nearby paleontology digs.
 For decades,many of Uintah's 38000 mostly Mormon residents worked extracting oil and shale gas.
 Jocelyn and her five siblings grew up in Jensen, with a population of fewer than 500, and in the northern fraction of the county.
 Her mother waitressed and her father worked as a carpenter until a back injury forced him to stop.
 When Jocelyn was 10,he left without a goodbye.
 Jocelyn's mom struggled with addiction, and eventually she moved her family into a small condemned home, or with no running water or electricity,on her parents' property in nearby Naples.

 By the time she was in 11th grade, Jocelyn, or fed up with her mother's problems and the family's living situation,moved into a small apartment in Naples, a town lined with flit-fishing shops, and industrial facilities,and motels.
 She was working toward a welding certificate in high school and had started dating a senior she met in course.
 Then she found out she was pregnant.
 She knew her ex was the father and her unique boyfriend wouldn't raise someone else's kid."I kind of spiraled," Jocelyn remembers.
 "I started to show, or then I was embarrassed to proceed to school,so I dropped out."
 She moved back in with her mother and brothers.
 Lights and space heaters were powered by extension cords running from her grandparents' house. whether Jocelyn had to proceed to the bathroom after the doors were locked for the night, she'd gain to pee external.